No one starts a creative business to work with annoying clients. But at some point, you’ll work with at least one of them.

 But the challenge in laying these out is sticking to them.
 Because if you don’t, your clients won’t respect them and get upset when you randomly try to enforce them.

-She remembers that her clients are emailing her when it’s convenient for them.
+My friend Corey Egan told me something that I remind people of all the time: that clients are emailing her when it’s convenient for them.

 (This is so true if you work B2C.)

-One easy way to do this is with an auto-reply that goes out to everyone that emails you.
+One easy way to do this is with an auto-reply that goes out to everyone who emails you.
 Another option would be to create a page in your welcome packet that outlines these ground rules.

 Email is a very convenient way to communicate with your clients.